-"Can I install a wood burning stove myself?"
+"Can I install a wood-burning stove myself?"

-The answer is yes, but as you've seen from the sections on venting and flueing you should only attempt this if you know what you are doing, and are willing to get expert advice first.
+Yes, but as you've seen from the sections on venting and flueing you should only attempt this if you know what you are doing, and are willing to get expert advice first.

 Otherwise, we don't recommend DIY, make a mistake and you may not find out until harm is done to yourself or others, or your house catches fire.

-This is why any work that affects an existing chimney such as installing a wood burning stove or making a new chimney is considered as building work and comes under the Building Regulations.
+This is why any work that affects an existing chimney, such as installing a wood-burning stove or making a new chimney, is considered as building work and comes under the Building Regulations.

 Your local authority building control must be notified and they will inspect the installation and issue a certificate of compliance if the works are in accordance with the regulations.

-The government have issued 'Approved Document J - Combustion appliances and Fuel Storage systems' which you can read here, it explains how to comply with the Building Regulations.
+The government have issued 'Approved Document J - Combustion Appliances and Fuel Storage systems' which you can read here, it explains how to comply with the Building Regulations.

 Choosing your stove

-These are the things to consider before choosing your stove.
+What to consider before choosing your stove.

-When choosing a Wood Burning Stove, it's important to select one that's the right size for the space to be heated.
+When choosing a wood-burning stove, it's important to select one that's the right size for the space to be heated.